 Sequencing and assembly

 We sequenced the seven new genomes in the Center for Applied Genomics at Children’s Hospital of Philadelphia.
 First, we extracted high molecular weight DNA following the protocol provided by 10XGenomics (CG000072 Rev B Sample Preparation Demonstrated Protocol, DNA Extraction from Fresh Frozen Tissue).
 We assessed the quality of the extracted DNA with CG00019 Rev B Sample Preparation Demonstrated Protocol, High Molecular Weight DNA QC, and all the samples had a mean length greater than 50kb, and high enough concentration to dilute to 1ng/mL for library preparation.
 We then used Chromium Genome Reagent Kits v2 from 10xGenomics to prepare libraries of 2x150 base reads, with read 1 constituting 10xBarcode (16 bp) + nmer (6bp) + genome sequence (128 bp) and read 2 constituting genome sequence (150 bp).
 The i7 index used 8bp sample index, and the i5 index was not used.
 We calculated sequencing depth based on a putative genome size of 3 Gb and coverage 56x, following 10XGenomics R&D recommendation, and then sequenced the libraries with Illumina HiSeq.
 We used the LongRanger v2.2.2 (Marks et al. 2019) wgs-basic pipeline to analyze demultiplexed FASTQ files.
 This pipeline gave general QC statistics related to the 10X barcoding and number of read pairs present in the FASTQ files.
 All sample FASTQs contained more than 688M read pairs and have acceptable barcode diversity/% on whitelist.
-We then used LongRanger (Marks et al. 2019) to assemble the new genomes, using the Mus musculus (mm10) genome as the reference.
-In parallel, we used Supernova to assemble de novo genomes.
+We used Supernova to assemble de novo genomes.
 As the library quality for O. typus was too low for chromosome level assembly, we instead assembled it into scaffolds with the express purpose of obtaining UCEs for phylogenetic analysis.
 Adapters and low-quality bases were trimmed from the reads using illumiprocessor (Faircloth 2013), which makes use of functions from trimmomatic (Bolger et al. 2014).
 All cleaned reads were de novo assembled using ABySS 2.3.1 (Jackman et al. 2017) with a Bloom filter (Bloom 1970) de Bruijn graph.
 The final O. typus scaffold assembly was 2.14GB (N50=9,211; L50=64,014; E-size=12,790).
+In parallel, for all samples excluding O. typus, we generated reference-based pseudo-assemblies with iterative mapping using pseudo-it (CITE and LINK) to minimize reference bias in our phylogenetic analyses using the Mus musculus (mm10) genome as the reference.

 Ultraconserved element (UCE) retrieval